 Our INNOVATIVE CURRICULUM features an intensive introduction to Chinese language and culture with an equal emphasis on English and American culture.
 The Chinese Mandarin Immersion Program provides students with a rich bi-cultural experience that prepares students to succeed in two worlds, American and Chinese while respecting the important and enduring differences between the two.

 Students work individually on “skill” subjects (e.g., language, math) and in multi-age groups in “content” subjects (e.g., science, history).
-Chinese is spoken exclusively for the first three hours of the day; during this time, all teachers working with students are fluent in Mandarin.
+Chinese is spoken exclusively for the first three hours of the day.
 In the afternoon, students use English for all subjects.
 All of the teachers working with students in this program are fluent in English or both languages.
 The student-teacher ratio never exceeds 10:1.

 This immersion program goes beyond traditional bilingual education.
 The Chinese portion of the curriculum focuses primarily on spoken language, with an introduction to simplified characters and a phonetic system using the Western alphabet.
 The cultural program includes modern and traditional history, art, crafts, music, and dance, as well as modern cuisine, manners, and forms of physical exercise to give students a more thorough understanding of Chinese culture while they learn the language.